harver2001/microServices_API/user Node Service/README.md

-# OTP Generate & Verify
+# OTP Generate, Verify and User Login/Signup

-This is a simple OTP (One Time Password) generator application built using Node.js.
-It provides functionality to generate and send OTPs via email.
+This is a user service application built using Node.js.
+It provides functionality to generate and send OTPs via email, verify them and login/signup users.

 ## Configuration